isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

         ]
     }

-Note that the ``only-if-required`` parameter is needed here to force evaluation of the class after the lease has been allocated and thus the reserved class has been also assigned.
+The ``only-if-required`` parameter is needed here to force evaluation of the class after the lease has been allocated and thus the reserved class has been also assigned.

 .. note::

-   Be aware that the classes specified in non-global host reservations are assigned to the processed packet after all classes with the ``only-if-required`` parameter set to ``false`` have been evaluated.
+   The classes specified in non-global host reservations are assigned to the processed packet after all classes with the ``only-if-required`` parameter set to "false" have been evaluated.
-   This has an implication that these classes must not depend on the statically assigned classes from the host reservations.
-If there is a need to create such dependency, the ``only-if-required`` must be set to ``true`` for the dependent classes.
+   This means that these classes must not depend on the statically assigned classes from the host reservations.
+If such a dependency is needed, the ``only-if-required`` must be set to "true" for the dependent classes.
 Such classes are evaluated after the static classes have been assigned to the packet.
    This, however, imposes additional configuration overhead, because all classes marked as ``only-if-required`` must be listed in the ``require-client-classes`` list for every subnet where they are used.

 .. note::

    Client classes specified within the Kea configuration file may depend on the classes specified within the global host reservations.
    In such a case the ``only-if-required`` parameter is not needed.
    Refer to the :ref:`pool-selection-with-class-reservations6` and :ref:`subnet-selection-with-class-reservations6`
-   for the specific use cases.
+   for specific use cases.

 .. _reservations6-mysql-pgsql-cql: